Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [webServer.enableFlexCrossdomain](./values.yaml#L2869)

 Optional.
-Enables the processing of the "/crossdomain.xml" URL, required by the Flash player in order to allow pages from a different host to request data to Lightstreamer Server host.
+Enables the processing of the `/crossdomain.xml` URL, required by the Flash player in order to allow pages from a different host to request data to Lightstreamer Server host.
 See the "WebSite Controls" section on http://www.adobe.com/devnet/flashplayer/articles/flash_player_9_security.pdf for details on the contents of the document to be returned.
-If set to `true`, the Server accepts requests for "/crossdomain.xml"; the file configured through the `webServer.flexCrossdomainPath` setting is returned.
-Enabling internal web server (through `webServer.enabled`) is not needed; note that if the internal web server is enabled, the processing of the "/crossdomain.xml" URL is different than the processing of the other URLs.
-If set to `false`, no special processing for the "/crossdomain.xml" requests is performed.
-Note that if the internal web server is enabled, then the processing of the "/crossdomain.xml" URL is performed as for any other URL (i.e. a file named "crossdomain.xml" is looked for in the directory configured as the root for URL path mapping).
-Note that "/crossdomain.xml" is also used by the Silverlight runtime when "/clientaccesspolicy.xml" is not provided.
+If set to `true`, the Server accepts requests for `/crossdomain.xml`; the file configured through the `webServer.flexCrossdomainPath` setting is returned.
+Enabling internal web server (through `webServer.enabled`) is not needed; note that if the internal web server is enabled, the processing of the `/crossdomain.xml` URL is different than the processing of the other URLs.
+If set to `false`, no special processing for the `/crossdomain.xml` requests is performed.
+Note that if the internal web server is enabled, then the processing of the `/crossdomain.xml` URL is performed as for any other URL (i.e. a file named `crossdomain.xml` is looked for in the directory configured as the root for URL path mapping).
+Note that `/crossdomain.xml` is also used by the Silverlight runtime when `/clientaccesspolicy.xml` is not provided.

 **Default:** `false`
 #### [webServer.enableSilverlightAccessPolicy](./values.yaml#L2897)

 Optional.
-Enables the processing of the "/clientaccesspolicy.xml" URL, required by the Silverlight runtime in order to allow pages from a different host to request data to Lightstreamer Server host.
+Enables the processing of the `/clientaccesspolicy.xml" URL, required by the Silverlight runtime in order to allow pages from a different host to request data to Lightstreamer Server host.
 See http://msdn.microsoft.com/en-us/library/cc838250(VS.95).aspx#crossdomain_communication for details on the contents of the document to be returned.
-If set to `true`, the Server accepts requests for "/clientaccesspolicy.xml"; the file configured through the `webServer.silverlightAccessPolicyPath` setting is returned.
-Enabling internal web server (through `webServer.enabled`) is not needed; note that if the internal web server is enabled, the processing of the  "/clientaccesspolicy.xml" URLis different than the processing of the other URLs.
-If set to `false`, no special processing for the "/clientaccesspolicy.xml" requests is performed.
-Note that if the internal web server is enabled, then the processing of the  "/clientaccesspolicy.xml" URL is performed as for any other URL (i.e. a file named "clientaccesspolicy.xml" is looked for in the directory configured as the root for URL path mapping).
-Note that "/crossdomain.xml" is also used by the Silverlight runtime when "/clientaccesspolicy.xml" is not provided.
+If set to `true`, the Server accepts requests for `/clientaccesspolicy.xml`; the file configured through the `webServer.silverlightAccessPolicyPath` setting is returned.
+Enabling internal web server (through `webServer.enabled`) is not needed; note that if the internal web server is enabled, the processing of the `/clientaccesspolicy.xml` URLis different than the processing of the other URLs.
+If set to `false`, no special processing for the `/clientaccesspolicy.xml` requests is performed.
+Note that if the internal web server is enabled, then the processing of the `/clientaccesspolicy.xml` URL is performed as for any other URL (i.e. a file named "clientaccesspolicy.xml" is looked for in the directory  configured as the root for URL path mapping).
+Note that `/crossdomain.xml` is also used by the Silverlight runtime when `/clientaccesspolicy.xml` is not provided.

 **Default:** `false`
 #### [webServer.enabled](./values.yaml#L2803)